-• The Board will recognize GPPL volunteers in a special event held annually.
+• The Board will recognize GPPL volunteers with an annual special event.

 SECTION 10 - PERSONNEL

 10.1 Employee Code of Ethics

 The Board requires Grande Prairie Public Library (GPPL) employees to be independent, and impartial, and that their positions not be used for personal advantage.
 To this end, the following is a code of ethics to be followed by all GPPL employees: